Clearlingo Editing and Proofreading

 When the student got to school, they realised they had forgotten their lunch.

 There are three examples of the singular they in that sentence.
 Did you notice?
-Would you have written it any differently?
+Would you have written it any other way?

 Of course, I could have written: